mscook/GenomeBaser/README.rst

     1) Encourages best practice (uses rsync -> only update what's needed)
     2) Despises filenames that aren't easily understandable (symlinks to RefSeq based filename to Genus_species_strain.gbk)
-    3) Give you what you will probably want in the future (provides both .gbk and .fna.
-Generate PROKKA databases)
+    3) Gives you what you will (probably) want in the future (provides both .gbk and .fna.
+Generates PROKKA databases)
     4) Understands import`ant differences (partitions complete chromosome and complete plasmid into separate buckets)